 The next thing I ask from them is to share a few search terms that summarize their business: what services they offer, what products they sell.

-Immediately, my point will be made clear to them.
+After a quick screen share and search, my point is made clear to them.

 What’s Actually Happening in Search

-Let’s try a search on Google, shall we?
+Let’s you and I try a search on Google, shall we?

 Type in your business category and search.